jarekk78/meteo-pl-widget/README.md

 - valid hours: 00, 06, 12, 18
 - at 22:30 the forecast from 18 was not ready yet
 - at 23:10 still not ready
+- changed to 18 around midnight (6 hours later then)

 - displayed image is:
 http://www.meteo.pl/um/metco/mgram_pict.php?ntype=0u&fdate=2013070912&row=418&col=223&lang=pl